envoyproxy/gateway/docs/design/CONFIG_MANAGEMENT.md

 ```

 Envoy Gateway will follow Envoy's approach to command line flags for specifying configuration by supporting
-[--config-path][cfg_path] and [--config-yaml][cfg_file].
-Command line flags which target the same value as a config file
+[--config-path][cfg_path].
+Command line flags which target the same value as a config file will override that value.
+If
-will override that value.
-If either config flag is provided and individual values are not specified via the command
+either config flag is provided and individual values are not specified via the command line, the defaults for the config
-line, the defaults for the config file are applied.
+file are applied.
 ```go
 // gateway/internal/cmd/serve/serve.go